Oak Grove School District (San Jose, California)

-The Oak Grove School District is a school district in San Jose, California, serving the South San Jose region.
-It operates 15 elementary schools (K-6) and three intermediate schools (7-8 unless otherwise noted).
-The district has more than 600 teachers (FTEs) serving more than 9,800 students.
+The Oak Grove School District is a school district in San Jose, California, United States, serving the South San Jose region.
+It operates 15 elementary schools (K-6) and three intermediate schools (7-8, unless otherwise noted).
+The district has more than 600 teachers (FTEs), serving more than 9,800 students.

 District employee information

 This list shows the current members working for the district.

-Board of Trustees
+Board of trustees

 Schools

 Note: So far, based on 2021-2022 school year data from the OGSD official website and further information from the California Department of Education.

 Former schools

 Note: So far, based on the data of the latest school year from the Public School Review and further information from the California Department of Education.